Banco Azteca Network Operations Center

 What they had

-old interface screens before redesign
+old interface screens before the redesign

 Ethnographic research